-C Community Cloud Cloud infrastructure and resources are shared among organizations with common interests, such as industry-specific regulations, security requirements, or collaborative projects.
+Cloud infrastructure and resources are shared among organizations with common interests, such as industry-specific regulations, security requirements, or collaborative projects.
 In a community cloud, the infrastructure is designed and managed for the specific needs of the community members, and it allows organizations within the community to share costs, resources, and expertise while maintaining a higher level of control and customization compared to public cloud services.

-EGI is a federation of different European Data Centers providing a cloud infrastructure for research communities.
-The European Open Science Cloud (EOSC ) is an environment for hosting and processing research data to support EU science, built on top of EGI cloud infrastructure.
-The European Weather Cloud will deliver data access and cloud-based processing capabilities for the European Meteorological Infrastructure (EMI) and their users.
-The D4Science e-infrastructure (Assante et al., 2019) is the core of the Blue-Cloud Virtual Research Environments (VREs): it implements proven solutions for connecting to external services and orchestrates distributed services, which will be instrumental for smart connections to other e-infrastructures in Blue- Cloud, including EUDAT and DIAS (WekEO).
-Hybrid Cloud It cCombines both public and private cloud environments to create a unified computing infrastructure, allowing organizations to host some applications or data in a private cloud (i.e. greater control, security and compliance), while utilizing public cloud services for other applications or workloads (i.e. scalability, cost- effectiveness and flexibility for workload burst/on-demand peaks).
-The hybrid approach provides the ability to address specific requirements, such as regulatory compliance or data sovereignty, by keeping sensitive data within Netflix uses a hybrid cloud storage solution in order to store and move assets across Amazon AWS S3 and multiple on-premises storage systems.
+EGI 15 is a federation of different European Data Centers providing a cloud infrastructure for research communities.
+The European Open Science Cloud (EOSC) is an environment for hosting and processing research data to support EU science, built on top of EGI cloud infrastructure.
+The European Weather Cloud 17 will deliver data access and cloud-based processing capabilities for the European Meteorological Infrastructure (EMI) and their users.
+The D4Science e-infrastructure (Assante et al., 2019) is the core of the Blue-Cloud Virtual Research Environments (VREs): it implements proven solutions for connecting to external services and orchestrates distributed services, which will be instrumental for smart connections to other e-infrastructures in Blue-Cloud, including EUDAT and DIAS (WekEO).